 After his return from school he would sell these articles in the bazaar or the streets'.
-Initially Haroon felt embarrassed as his playmates were having a good time.
+118 Initially Haroon felt embarrassed as his playmates were having a good time.
 But his mother reminded him gently that he had to earn for his house.
 Thus Haroon continued studying at Gujrati School in the morning and selling items in the evening.
 'In 1887 he joined Sindh Madrassatul Islam but left the school within a year'.
+119

 When grown up, Haroon felt dissatisfied with his meager earnings.
 He thought of doing some other work from which he could earn more money.
-'He thus gave up selling items in the bazaar and took employment as a messenger in a firm of one of his
+'He thus gave up selling items in the bazaar and took employment as a messenger in a firm of one of his relatives.
+Thereafter he quit this job in 1887 and joined the firm of Seth Sala Mohammad, his brother-in-law (husband of his step-sister, Zuleikha), who was a reputed merchant, on a salary of rupees four per month (as a pocket money) in the hope of gaining experience of business which he could use as and when he would start his own.
+However, his mother allowed only half of this amount to be spent by him and he had to account for it to his mother.

-A Biography, p.
-21.

-&lt;sup>117 Ibid. p.
+117 Ibid. p.
 20-21.